BrenoM137/IC_HarmonicDistorsions/README.md

 # Harmonic Flow Calculation and Power Quality Analysis Software

-This repository contains the development of a software tool designed for analyzing and calculating harmonic flows and potential distortions in electrical systems.
-The project is divided into two distinct phases, each with specific objectives and advancements, but both focusing on power quality and harmonic distortion management.
+This repository contains the development of a software tool designed for analyzing and calculating the sharing of responsibilities for harmonic distortions and analyzing harmonic flows.
+This project was developed as part of my scientific initiation under the guidance of Professor Andréia Crico dos Santos at IFTM (Instituto Federal do Triângulo Mineiro) in Brazil, Uberaba.

 ### Description